 - It is extra complicated to build up and wire than other topologies

 In a mesh network topology, every device on the network is physically connected to every other device on the network.
-Various possible ways are available to send a message from the source to destination.
+Various possible ways are available to send a message from the source to the destination.
 Mesh topology provides enhanced performance and consistency.

 The use of mesh topology is very rare.
 The wide area networks mostly use mesh topology where reliability is important.

 - The use of a dedicated link makes sure that each connection can hold its own data load.
 It reduces the traffic issues